Massachusetts State House: Statuary

-Building interior
+Interior

 The original red-brick Bulfinch building contains the Governor's offices (on the west end) with the Massachusetts Senate occupying the former House of Representatives Chamber under the dome.
 The Massachusetts House of Representatives occupies a chamber on the west side of the Brigham addition.
 Hanging over this chamber is the "Sacred Cod", which was given to the House of Representatives in 1784 by a Boston merchant.
 The Sacred Cod symbolizes the importance of the fishing industry to the early Massachusetts economy.

 The House Chamber is decorated with murals by Albert Herter, father of Massachusetts Gov. Christian Herter.
 Murals on the second floor under the dome were painted by artist Edward Brodney.
 Brodney won a competition to paint the first mural in a contest sponsored by the Works Progress Administration in 1936.
 It is entitled "Columbia Knighting Her World War Disabled".
 Brodney could not afford to pay models, and friends and family posed.
 The model for Columbia was Brodney's sister Norma Brodney Cohen, and the model for the soldier on one knee in the foreground was his brother Fred Brodney.
 In 1938, he painted a second mural under the dome called "World War Mothers".
 The models were again primarily friends and family members, with sister Norma sitting beside their mother Sarah Brodney.

-Above the murals, the names of 53 Massachusetts citizens honored in 1895 were inscribed- Carver, Bradford, Endecott, Winthrop, Vane, Pickering, Knox, Lincoln, John Adams, Dane, Quincy, J. Q. Adams, Webster, Sumner, Wilson, Andrew, Choate, Parsons, Shaw, Story, Everett, Phillips, Garrison, Mann, Howe, Allen, Devens, Bartlett, Putnam, Franklin, Bowditch, Peirce, Agassiz, Bulfinch, Morse, Morton, Bell, Bancroft, Prescott, Motley, Parkman, Emerson, Hawthorne, Holmes, Bryant, Longfellow, Lowell, Whittier, Copley, Hunt, Edwards, Channing, Brooks.
+Above the murals, the names of 53 Massachusetts citizens honored in 1895 were inscribed: Carver, Bradford, Endecott, Winthrop, Vane, Pickering, Knox, Lincoln, John Adams, Dane, Quincy, J. Q. Adams, Webster, Sumner, Wilson, Andrew, Choate, Parsons, Shaw, Story, Everett, Phillips, Garrison, Mann, Howe, Allen, Devens, Bartlett, Putnam, Franklin, Bowditch, Peirce, Agassiz, Bulfinch, Morse, Morton, Bell, Bancroft, Prescott, Motley, Parkman, Emerson, Hawthorne, Holmes, Bryant, Longfellow, Lowell, Whittier, Copley, Hunt, Edwards, Channing, Brooks.

 A staircase in front of the Bulfinch building leads from Beacon Street to Doric Hall inside the building.
 The large main doors inside Doric Hall are only opened on three occasions: